Lxj321/U6G-XL-MIMO-Radiomap-Prediction-Multi-config-Dataset-and-Beam-map-Approach/docs/dataset.md

 * the **building region** is identified from the labeled radiomap value `1000`
 * the **invalid / no-label region** is identified from the default floor value `-300`
-* only valid propagation regions are used as effective supervision targets in downstream preprocessing
+* only valid propagation regions are used as effective supervision targets in downstream preprocessing.